-The data for figures 4 and 5 is drawn from AIQS handbooks and course handbooks on university websites.
-Figure 4 shows that "environment / sustainability" has had a slight increase from 2006-2007.
+The data for Figures 4 and 5 were drawn from AIQS handbooks and course handbooks on university websites.
+Figure 4 shows that "environment / sustainability" has increased slightly from 2006-2007.
 This reflects changes in attitudes to the environment.
 Other changes may have been influenced by the introduction of the Bologna agreement (Ashford and Francis 2007).